mintjamsinc/ichigojs/README.md

 - `@update` - Called before the element is updated
 - `@updated` - Called after the element is updated
 - `@unmount` - Called before the element is removed from the DOM
-- `@unmounted` - Called after the element is removed from the DOM
+- `@unmounted` - Called after VNode cleanup is complete (element reference still available)

 **Lifecycle Context (`$ctx`):**